-Apache Cassandra is a distributed system, so it can limit the number of requests per node and can balance load better.
-But in any distributed system when you are trying to search the root cause of any problem, you need to narrow down where the problem is occurring and affecting the entire cluster.
+Apache Cassandra is a distributed system, limiting the number of requests per node and balancing load better.
+But in any distributed system, when you are trying to search the root cause of any problem, you need to narrow down where the problem is occurring and affecting the entire cluster.
 In Apache Cassandra, it denotes identifying the nodes or instances that are responsible for the problem in the entire structure.
-Only after that you can fix the problem and have a resolution.
+Only after that can you fix the problem and have a resolution.

-An effective strategy for identifying where the problem is and what is the scope of the problem, you need to leverage metrics data for gaining much focussed insights and log analysis.
-This helps in identifying the root cause easily.
-Cassandra provides users with different metrics that enables incident response.
-By analysing these metrics, the existence of the problem and their accurate location (either a node or data centre) can be identified.
+An effective strategy for identifying where the problem is and for identifying the scope of the problem, you need to leverage metrics data to gain focused insights and log analysis.
+This helps in identifying the root cause quickly.
+Cassandra provides users with different metrics that enable incident response.
+By analyzing these metrics, the existence of the problem and their accurate location (either a node or data center) can be identified.

-- Metrics related to client requests- The metrics related to client requests provide insights into failures, timeouts, request type, latency and thoroughput etc
+- Metrics related to client requests- The metrics related to client requests provide insights into failures, timeouts, request type, latency and throughput, etc.

-- MemtableOnHeapSize- Amount of data residing on heap in the memtable
+- MemtableOnHeapSize- Amount of data residing on the heap in the memtable

 - MemtableLiveDataSize- mount of stored live data in the memtable